↓

 Lay Lady Lay should have just gone away

 Lay Lady Lay?
 Are you kidding me?
 Bob Dylan is one of those people who was very fortunate to have been born in America. (psst…I am, too.
-But for much different reasons) Because with that voice, and some of those … Read the rest
+But for much different reasons) Because with that voice, and some of those … The rest of the story…

 Posted in music history | Tagged music history, singer songwriter